 Although in advance a common format of the country reports was agreed, the final output of reports proved to be rather diverse.
 To some extent this is caused by the fact that each country finds itself in a different developmental stage and speed on the road to the Globalised Knowledge-Based Society and also by the fact that actual discourses and policies are deeply embedded in national cultures.
 So, this trans-national report will not be a true and tough comparative exercise in the strict methodological sense of the word.
 What it does offer is an in-depth insight into national debates and policies and above that, also some common felt problems with respect to the Globalised Knowledge-Based Society.
 What you can expect in the remaining part of this report is not first of all a more or less descriptive summary of the various national reports, but an attempt to develop a sort of coherent transnational perspective of what means Globalised Knowledge-Based Society.

-The sudden change in the labour demand has led to an upgrading of jobs which sometimes has been found to deepen inequalities, both with respect to the least skilled workers and with respect to the high-skilled ones.
-All this creates new social risks and calls for an active response also by Higher Education Institutions.
-To face contemporary challenges, contribute to social cohesion and sustainable economical development, EU higher education institutions must further engage in local and global reflections, being active agents in the creation of the future society.
-Curricular adaptations, lifelong learning, assistance in the transition from education to learning, provision of equal opportunities for all, are all relevant and challenging tasks which definitely are part of the contemporary role of EU Universities.
+The transformation of the labour markets has deepened inequalities, between least skilled workers and high-skilled ones.
+This creates new social risks and calls for proactive strategies also by Higher Education Institutions.
+To face contemporary challenges, contribute to social cohesion and sustainable economical development, EU higher education institutions must further engage as active agents in the creation of the future society.
+Curricular adaptations, lifelong learning, assistance in the transition of the education system from education to learning, provision of equal opportunities for all, are all relevant and challenging tasks which definitely are part of the contemporary role of EU Universities.

 Long-term care systems are characterised by the diversity of the providers, of the institutional and organisational settings, and of the sources of funding.
 With regard to social care, the EUROFOUND made a rough distinction between waged carers and non-waged carers.